 For Those Dealing With Increased Stress & Family Issues:

 Pressures from the spread of COVID-19, lost work, and kids at home longer can lead to desperation.
 But no matter how frantic we feel, don’t take it out on our kids.
 If you feel like you’re losing control call CYFD at 855-333-7233.
 For the sake of your family – make the call.

 Vacancy on Board of Directors

-We have two vacances on the Board of Directors, in District 2, which is in the Berino area, and District 6, which includes Brazito and part of Organ.
-Maps of these District can be viewed or downloaded from the Board & Elections page.
+We have two vacances on the Board of Directors, in District 2, which is in the Berino area.
+Maps of our Districts can be viewed or downloaded from the Board & Elections page.
 Below is a letter to members in Districts 2 & 6 explaining how to apply for appointment by the Board of Directors to represent this District.

 2021 Local Election November 2, 2021